Zeugwerk/Twinpack/README.md

 3. In the dialog, which opens, fill in the information describing your package.
    - Distributor (mandatory): The name you enter here will be exclusively associated with your Twinpack Account, and it will serve as a unique identifier for all your upcoming packages.
    - Version (mandatory): This is the initial version of your package.
 Once you publish your package for the first time, you have the flexibility to release newer versions in the future.
    - The Advanced menu is specifically designed for enterprise users of Twinpack.
-It enables them to configure packages for private usage by controlling the audience that can access and download the package (i.e. emloyees of a company).
+It enables them to configure packages for private usage by controlling the audience that can access and download the package (i.e. employees of a company).
 [Contact us](mailto:info@zeugwerk.at) if you are interested in this feature.
    - Other information is optional and self-explanatory.
 However, note that all information, except for 'notes', is linked to a package rather than a specific version of a package.
 The latter may be used to give a short changelog so users know what changed since the previous release.
 5. Click publish to make Twinpack
    - Check all objects of your library
-   - Upload the library as a package to the Twinpack server making it available for the communtity
+   - Upload the library as a package to the Twinpack server making it available for the community

-After the inital upload of your library as a package you may publish newer versions of your library.
-Users of Twinpack will be notified automatically whenever a newer version is available when they open the Twinpack Catalog.
+After the initial upload of your library as a package, you may publish newer versions of your library.
+Users of Twinpack will be notified automatically whenever a newer version is available whilst opening Twinpack Catalog.

 Please note that your package should meet certain standards and guidelines to ensure its quality and compatibility with TwinCAT.
+If you dont have any guidelines here is a good way to start at [Zeugwerks DevSpace](https://doc.zeugwerk.dev/contribute/contribute_code.html).
+We also have a list of recommended [IDE-Settings](https://doc.zeugwerk.dev/contribute/recom_xae_settings.html) to work with TwinCAT XAE Shell.